 Today we are answering the question, “Are tattoos allowed in Japan?”

 Actually, tattoos are fine in Japan.
 They’re not illegal in any way.
-You may even see some people walking around with tattoos, especially in Tokyo.
+You may even see some people walking around with fashion tattoos, especially in Tokyo.

 Although some people in Japan have tattoos, they are usually hidden underneath clothing.
 In the past, there have been reports of some companies that have fired employees when they found out that they had a tattoo, so many young people in Japan don’t want to get a tattoo or publicly display their tattoos.